barrettotte/RPGLE-BF/README.md

 # RPGLE-BF
 A crude BF interpreter in RPGLE.

-The goal was to get a basic BF hello world interpreted.
-I'm very confident this interpreter will break on complex programs.
+My only goal was to get "Hello World!" displayed from a BF program.
+This "interpreter" will definitely break on complex BF programs.

 ## Setup